 There is still time to take advantage of ways to minimize your 2019 tax bill before the end of the year.
 Below are a few items that you might want to consider before the end of the year.
 If you have any questions on how any of these techniques may apply to your personal tax situation, please contact us.

 A key deadline for opportunity zones, an incentive including in the 2017 tax law for taxpayers to invest capital gains income into distressed areas, runs out at the end of the year.
+Before this happens you should consider trying out these financial services marketing tactics to learn how to save money and keep your finances on track.

 Taxpayers can defer the tax bill on their investment until the end of 2026, or whenever they sell.
 Additionally, if they invest by the end of this year, they can get a 15% “basis step up,” meaning that they are only taxed on 85% of their investment.
 If they invest after this year, they have to pay tax on 90% of the money contributed.